basncy/udpdeminer-binary/README.md

   -b, --bind <BIND>            Inbound listen IP [default: ::]
       --outbound <OUTBOUND>    Outbound IP.
 Can be ifname-index for dynamic IP. e.g. eth0-1 [default: ::]
   -s, --server <SERVER>        Next hop Domain or IP. multiple separate by comma. e.g. localhost,::1,127.0.0.1
       --maxoffset <MAXOFFSET>  Append hourly changing random offset to selected server.
-IPv6 only. [default: 0] -p, --port <PORT>            Next hop Port number.
-Can be range: 12740-12741 -i, --idlehop <IDLEHOP>      Seconds to hop when no data recieved [default: 28] -f, --forcehop <FORCEHOP>    Senconds to force hop.
-Can be range for randomization [default: 50-1200] --hookpath <HOOKPATH>    Path to external tools.
+IPv6 only [default: 0] -p, --port <PORT>            Next hop Port number.
+Can be range: 12740-12741 -i, --idlehop <IDLEHOP>      Seconds to hop when no data recieved [default: 28] -f, --forcehop <FORCEHOP>    Seconds to force hop.
+Can be range for randomization [default: 600-2400] --hookpath <HOOKPATH>    Path to external tools.
 To dynamically create wrapper servers, or handle hop events [default: ]
       --hookip <HOOKIP>        Redirect next hop to this IP, also pass to hookpath as parameter.
-Leave empty to disable redirect [default: ]
+Can be "customize" [default: ]
       --hookports <HOOKPORTS>  Redirect next hop port to the one in this range, also pass to hookpath as parameter [default: 12850-12899]
       --loglevel <LOGLEVEL>    Log level  0:no 1:error 2:warn 3:info 4:debug [default: 2]
   -h, --help                   Print help